THURSDAY, OCTOBER 10, 2019 - WORKSHOP SESSIONS

 Lunch & Keynote Session 1 | 11:30 AM - 1:15 PM

-Nothing About Us Without Us: Perspectives of Self-Advocates with Autism
+Nothing About Us Without Us: Perspectives of Autistic Self-Advocates

-Young adults with autism will serve as keynote speakers during this panel presentation.
+Autistic young adults will serve as keynote speakers during this panel presentation.
 These dynamic young adults will share their perspectives on self-advocacy, transition to adulthood, and plans for the future.
 A facilitator will guide the discussion.
 The young adults will also share about their school experiences and how teachers best supported them.
-You don’t want to miss these inspiring young adults!
+Don't miss these inspiring young adults!

 Afternoon Workshop Sessions | 1:30 – 4:00 PM | choose one session to attend